High Performance

 Under 23

 Development programs are facilitated by each Provincial Sport Organization which then connect to Triathlon Canada’s high-performance program.
-U23 athletes should be targeting Triathlon Canada’s National Development Series through their provincial teams.
+U23 athletes should be targeting America’s Triathlon Cup races and Triathlon Canada’s National Development Series through their provincial teams.

 Junior

-“Junior” is a sub-category of elite triathletes made up of those ages 16-19.
+“Junior” is a sub-category of elite triathletes made up of those aged 16-19.
 Age is always determined as of December 31st of the competition year.
-International competition is available to these athletes in the super-sprint, sprint and mixed relay events.
+International competition is available to these athletes in the super-sprint, sprint and mixed relay events

 Development programs are facilitated by each Provincial Sport Organization which then connect to Triathlon Canada’s high-performance program.
 Junior athletes should be targeting Triathlon Canada’s National Development Series through their provincial teams.